 SI.
-No. Sub.
+No. Name of Centre Sub.
 Code & Sub.
-Code Number Relevant/Allied UGC/CSIR NET Subject 1 Centre for English Studies (CES) English- ENGH (864) Master Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR Two-year M.Phil Degree with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil degree with 55% marks with additional one year research experience of a recognized University/Institution, and one publication and 55% marks or equivalent in Master's degree.
-OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Code Number Educational qualification Relevant/A Ilied UGC/CSIR NET Subject NET 1 Centre for English Studies (CES) English- ENGH (864) Master Degree with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+English 30 OR Two-year M.Phil Degree with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil degree with 55% marks with additional one year research experience of a recognized University/Institution, and one publication and 55% marks or equivalent in Master's degree.
+OR Comparati ve Literature 72 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-30

 SI.
-No. Sub.
+No. Name of Centre Sub.
 Code & Sub.
-Code Number Relevant/Allied UGC/CSIR NET Subject 1 Linguistics - LINH (863) Master Degree in Linguistics with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR Two-year M.Phil Degree in Linguistics with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil degree in Linguistics with 55% marks with additional one year research experience of a recognized University/Institution, and one publication and 55% marks or equivalent in Master's degree in Linguistics.
-Linguistics 31 OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Linguistics should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject 1 Linguistics - LINH (863) Master Degree in Linguistics with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR Linguistics 31 Two-year M.Phil Degree in Linguistics with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil degree in Linguistics with 55% marks with additional one year research experience of a recognized University/Institution, and one publication and 55% marks or equivalent in Master's degree in Linguistics.
+OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Linguistics should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.

 SI.
 No. Name of Centre Sub.
 Code & Sub.
-Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Greek Chair Greek Studies - Master Degree with at least 55% marks or equivalent grade in humanities or social sciences with a good background in subject Comparative Literature 72 GRKH related to Greek Language, Literature, Mythology, Culture and (919) Civilization.
-Comparative Study of Regions 62 OR CR Folk Literature 71 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in humanities or social sciences History 06 with a good background in subject related to Greek Language, Literature, Mythology, Culture and Civilization should have a Philosophy 03 minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
-Political Science 02 point scale wherever the grading system is followed. point scale wherever the grading system is followed.
-Women Studies 74 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Greek Chair Greek Studies - Master Degree with at least 55% marks or equivalent grade in humanities or social sciences with a good background in subject Comparative Literature 72 GRKH related to Greek Language, Literature, Mythology, Culture and Civilization.
+OR Comparative Study of Religions 62 A candidate seeking admission after a 4-year/8-semester Folk Literature 71 bachelor's degree programme in humanities or social sciences with a good background in subject related to Greek Language, History 06 Literature, Mythology, Culture and Civilization should have a minimum of 75% marks in aggregate or its equivalent grade on a Philosophy 03 point scale wherever the grading system is followed.
+Political Science 02 Women Studies 74 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
 English 30 Linguistics 31